 Child support is the most frequently violated type of family court order.
 In fact, just 43 percent of custodial parents are paid the full amount for child support, according to CBS News.
 Child custody and visitation orders are also frequently violated.
 In fact, virtually all abducted children are taken by family members, and the most common perpetrator of a family abducted child is the father.
 According to the U.S. Department of Justice, 53 percent of family abducted children were taken by their father, while 25 percent were taken by their mother.
 While contempt of court orders is common, you should not have to live with it.
 We can hold the responsible party accountable, and potentially revoke custody or visitation rights, or force the non-paying parent to compensate you and your child for all back-owed child support or alimony.
 Similarly, if you are being accused of violating an order, we can offer you the legal representation that you need to protect your rights.

 Contact an Ellicott City Modifications & Contempt Attorney Today

 Proving a material change in circumstance can be difficult.
 So too can getting a non-paying parent to finally hand over what they owe in child support.
 Because of the challenges you are up against, working with an attorney, no matter what side you are on, is crucial for your success.
-Call our Ellicott City Modifications & Contempt lawyers at Weinberg & Schwartz, L.L.C. today at 410-997-0203 to schedule a free consultation.
+Call our Ellicott City Modifications & Contempt lawyers at Weinberg & Schwartz, L.L.C. today at 410-997-0203 to schedule a consultation.